The Earth is alive! Her Kingdoms are alive!

 1. Place for letting all thoughts fade away

 At this station, you are invited to write down any thoughts that come to mind, whether good or bad.
 They can be emotions, ideas, preoccupations, or anything that enters your mind at the present moment.
 Take your time and write as much as you wish, until you feel that you have emptied yourself of thoughts.
 When you are ready, carefully place your paper into the burner provided.
-The intended effect of this station is to refresh and uplift the mind, resolving your worries and allowing you to gain new insights and perspective.
+The intended effect of this station is to refresh and uplift the mind, resolving your worries and allowing you to gain new insights and perspectives.

 2. Place for extinguishing self-doubting thoughts